 8. Always be aware of the rules of the road, traffic lights, signs and regulations – even with the presence of event and law enforcement officials controlling traffic on the course.
 No course is 100% closed.
 It is best to never assume you have the right of way.

-9. The courses are not always completely closed – so please be courteous and do not impede vehicular traffic and always ride on the right side of the yellow line.
+9. The courses are not completely closed – so please be courteous and do not impede vehicular traffic and always ride on the right side of the yellow line.

 10. Pass other cyclists on the left and always announce your presence before passing.